 This page contains affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!
 As an Amazon Associate I earn from qualifying purchases.

-These pastries are so very easy to make and require 5 ingredients at most to make the cannoli ricotta cream:
+Ingredients you'll need for this Italian Cannoli recipe are so very easy to make and require 5 ingredients at most to make the cannoli ricotta cream:

 - Ricotta Cheese